 Make sure to determine whether you actually need a browser extension, because if you don’t need it, get rid of it!

-Other Ways of Protecting Yourself
+Other Ways to Protect Yourself

 Google’s Safe Browsing List